oobecomau/desktop.gov.au/docs/news/october2023newsupdate.md

 We've got some more exciting stuff in the coming months so stay tuned :-)

 The first couple of changes that have gone through this process are:

-1. Some typos and formatting changes
+1. Macro Execution Logging
-2. Macro Execution Logging; and
+2. Renaming Azure AD to Microsoft Entra ID
-3. Renaming AzureAD to Microsoft Entra ID
+3. Issues are now live on the blueprint repo; and
-4. Issues are now live on the blueprint repo
+4. Some typos and formatting changes

 Macro Execution Logging is enabled via Trust Center Logging and better aligns with the Essential 8 guidance from ACSC.
 In the event of an incident, you'll be able to see detailed logs.